meyusufdemirci/ExampleProjectIdeas/README.md

 #### Goals
 - Get familiar with communication between the controller and its view
-- Alig UI components regularly
+- Align UI components regularly
 - Understand the logic mechanism in the controller
 - Make a meaningful, tidy folder structure